weatherlink/v2-api/_pages/authentication.md

 ## API Signature

 The API Signature is a calculated value used to prevent API request parameter tampering.
-The API Signature process takes all of the request parameters and the API Secret and computes a fingerprint like value that represents the request.
+The API Signature process takes all of the request parameters and the API Secret and computes a fingerprint-like value that represents the request.
 If someone else intercepts the request parameters and attempts to alter them the API Signature will no longer match and the API servers will reject the altered request.

 The API Signature is passed in the API request as a query parameter named `api-signature`.

 ## API Signature Calculation Example

-The explain how the API Signature calculation process works we will walk through an example.
+To explain how the API Signature calculation process works we will walk through an example.
 For the purposes of this example we will use the following details:

 * This is for an API request for Current Conditions data which is available at the `/current/{station-id}` API path which accepts a station ID as a URL path parameter.
 * We will use the fictitious Station ID `2`.